 If you receive The delayed auto-start flag could not be set, Error 87, The parameter is incorrect, or Error 5, Access is denied when you try to set the startup of a Windows Service to Automatic (Delayed Start) on Windows 10, then this post will be able to help you resolve the problem.

 .As computers get smarter, so do performance expectations.
 Users want their PCs to work as fast and efficiently as possible, and a way to ensure this is to quicken the boot time.
 One way to make your computer boot quickly is to reduce the number of programs and services that start up when you power on your PC and enter Windows.

 You don’t want to block services from running on system startup outrightly; sometimes, you only have to delay their startup.
 Here is where you can run into challenges.

-Users have complained of not being able to delay a Service startup on boot.
-When they attempt to do it, the following error message shows up:
+Some users have complained of not being able to delay a Service startup on boot.
+When they attempt to do it via Services Manager, the following error message shows up:

 The delayed auto-start flag could not be set, Error 87, The parameter is incorrect